wangyu-/tinyfecVPN/README.md

 Need root or at least CAP_NET_ADMIN permission to run, for creating tun device.

-# How doest it work
+# How does it work

 tinyfecVPN uses FEC(Forward Error Correction) to reduce packet loss rate, at the cost of additional bandwidth usage.
 The algorithm for FEC is called Reed-Solomon.